MicrosoftDocs/azure-docs/articles/application-gateway/rewrite-http-headers-url.md

 Now, if the user requests *contoso.com/listing?category=any*, then it will be matched with the default path since none of the path patterns in the path map (/listing1, /listing2, /listing3) will match.
 Since you associated the above rewrite set with this path, this rewrite set will be evaluated.
 As the query string will not match the condition in any of the 3 rewrite rules in this rewrite set, no rewrite action will take place and therefore, the request will be routed unchanged to the backend associated with the default path (which is *GenericList*).

 If the user requests *contoso.com/listing?category=shoes*, then again the default path will be matched.
-However, in this case the condition in the first rule will match and therefore, the action associated with the condition will be executed which will rewrite the URL path to /*listing1*  and re-evaluate the path-map.
-When the path-map is re-evaluated, the request will now match the path associated with pattern */listing1* and the request will be routed to the backend associated with this pattern, which is ShoesListBackendPool.
+However, in this case the condition in the first rule will match and therefore, the action associated with the condition will be executed which will rewrite the URL path to /*listing1*  and reevaluate the path-map.
+When the path-map is reevaluated, the request will now match the path associated with pattern */listing1* and the request will be routed to the backend associated with this pattern, which is ShoesListBackendPool.

->[!NOTE]
+> [!NOTE]
->This scenario can be extended to any header or cookie value, URL path, query string or server variables based on the conditions defined and essentially enables you to route requests based on those conditions.
+> This scenario can be extended to any header or cookie value, URL path, query string or server variables based on the conditions defined and essentially enables you to route requests based on those conditions.

 #### Rewrite query string parameters based on the URL